Frequently Asked Questions

 Don’t be intimidated!
 Our group is friendly and encouraging and we’re excited to see new quilters just getting started.
 No quilting experience is required to become a member.
 You can come to a meeting before you have even completed your first quilt!

 What’s a typical meeting like?

-We like to start our two hour meeting by getting the official guild business out of the way to make time for fun!
+We like to start our meeting by getting the official guild business out of the way to make time for fun!
 We update the group on guild business such as our Community Project, news and events from the Modern Quilt Guild and our Treasurer's report.
 We discuss any additional business and explain any Guild challenges that may be taking place.
 Month to month, the main activity of the meeting changes, but it can be a book review by a member, or sharing tips.
 After this we have Show and Share, where members share their completed and in progress work.
 It is the highlight of our meetings!

 Do I have to bring a quilt to share with the group?

 No. Not all members bring a quilt to share every month.
 We want you to feel comfortable at our meetings.
 Show and Share is always optional and we have many members who prefer to watch and be inspired rather than share their work.
 Our audience is always supportive, and we would love for you to share your work when YOU are ready!